2019 Financial overview

 Increasing trust through Open Science

-PLOS articles have always been Open Access.
+PLOS articles have always been open access.
 But trust in science goes far beyond being able to read or share an article.
 Making research more accessible at every stage for discussion, reuse and improvement empowers researchers to advance trusted science, faster.
-This philosophy fed directly into our preprint commenting initiatives and informed our thinking for preregistration options at PLOS ONE and PLOS Biology.
+This philosophy fed directly into our preprint commenting initiatives and informed our thinking for preregistration options PLOS One and PLOS Biology.
 Practices that increase collaboration and transparency throughout the research process will continue to be an important part of new policies and offerings.

 2019 Highlights (see figures below for a fuller picture)